ENCODE-DCC/pyencoded-tools/README.md

     ./ENCODE_release.py --infile file.txt --update

-*'--update'* should be used whenever you want to PATCH the changes to the database, otherwise the script will stop before PATCHing
+*--update* should be used whenever you want to PATCH the changes to the database, otherwise the script will stop before PATCHing

     ./ENCODE_release.py --infile file.txt --force --update

-if an object does not pass the 'Error' or 'Not Compliant' audit it can still be released with the *'--force'* option
+if an object does not pass the 'Error' or 'Not Compliant' audit it can still be released with the *--force* option
-MUST BE RUN WITH *'--update'* TO WORK
+MUST BE RUN WITH *--update* TO WORK

     ./ENCODE_release.py --infile file.txt --logall

-Default script will not log status of 'released' objects, using *'--logall'* will make it include the statuses of released items in the report file
+Default script will not log status of 'released' objects, using *--logall* will make it include the statuses of released items in the report file

 **Misc.
 Useage:**

 The output file default is 'Release_report.txt'
- * This can be changed with '--output'
+ * This can be changed with *--output*

 Default keyfile location is '~/keyfile.json'
- * Change with '--keyfile'
+ * Change with *--keyfile*

 Default key is 'default'
- * Change with '--key'
+ * Change with *--key*

 Default debug is off
- * Change with '--debug'
+ * Change with *--debug*

 ### ENCODE_error_summary.py